Battle of Maloyaroslavets: Aftermath

 On the 25th, at daybreak, Napoleon nearly was caught by a Cossack regiment but was saved by a corps of grenadiers.

-Since the 25th Napoleon carried a bag containing a lethal poison using a string around his neck.
+From then on, Napoleon carried a bag containing a lethal poison, hung by a string around his neck.

 On the 26th, Napoleon decided to retreat over Mozhaisk and Borodino to Smolensk for reasons unknown resulting in the strange detour in the attached map of Napoleon's invasion of Russia at Maloyaroslavets.

 On the 26th Napoleon again set out for Maloyaroslavets,...he ordered the retreat of his own army by Mozhaisk on Smolensk.

 Before Napoleon could come to such a conclusion he must have been very conscious of the extreme weakness of his army, for the march he now decided on undertaking was one of two hundred and sixty miles through a devastated country, whose towns, sacked and burnt, offered no shelter or supply against the inclemency of winter.

 On the night of October 27, the rear guard of the Grand Army left the ruins of the city, crossed to the northern bank of the Luzha and joined the general retreat.

-On Kutuzov's order, Platow and his Cossacks directly followed Napoleon.
+On Kutuzov's order, Platov and his Cossacks directly followed Napoleon.
 The next major battle for the Russian army was the Battle of Vyazma on 3 November 1812.

-Kutuzov "escorted" Napoleon on the more southern roads with better supply of food and shelter, securing the south against the French army.
+Kutuzov "escorted" Napoleon off the more southern roads with better supply of food and shelter, securing the south against the French army.
 The next battle for Kutuzov was the Battle of Krasnoi on 15 November 1812.

 The last battle in this campaign for Napoleon was the Battle of Berezina on 26–29 November 1812.